Emicy963/Django-Blog/README.md

 5. Push to the branch (`git push origin feature/AmazingFeature`)
 6. Open a Pull Request

-Please make sure to update tests as appropriate and adhere to the project's coding standards.
+Please make sure to update tests as appropriate and here to the project's coding standards.

 ### Reporting Issues